University of Houston: Facilities

 The University of Houston operates a 250 acre branch campus in Sugar Land.
 The campus was founded in 1995 as a higher education "teaching center" of the University of Houston System.
 The branch campus has three buildings for exclusive use by the university: the Albert and Mamie George Building, Brazos Hall, and the College of Technology building.
 Additionally, the University Branch of the Fort Bend County Libraries system is located on the campus for use by students and the Sugar Land community.

+Safety concerns have been raised regarding campus facilities.
+Parking garages were the site of increased crime in 2023, with 12 reported thefts in one semester at the Welcome Center Garage.

+Students protested a 30% increase in parking permit fees while shuttle services were reduced.
+Many academic buildings and labs are reportedlt in need of upgrades, particularly in engineering and science facilities.

 Institutional structure

 Governance

 The University of Houston (UH) is one of four separate and distinct institutions in the University of Houston System, and was known as University of Houston–University Park from 1983 to 1991.
 UH is the flagship institution of the UH System.
 It is a multi-campus university with a branch campus located in Sugar Land.
 The University of Houston–Clear Lake (UHCL), the University of Houston–Downtown (UHD), and the University of Houston–Victoria (UHV) are stand-alone universities; they are not branch campuses of UH.

 The organization and control of the UH is vested in the UH System Board of Regents.
 The board consists of nine members who are appointed by the governor for a six-year term and has all the rights, powers and duties that it has with respect to the organization and control of other institutions in the System; however, UH is maintained as a separate and distinct institution.